astika327-dev/Bali-webdevelover-SSR/README.md

 - `NEXT_PUBLIC_WHATSAPP_NUMBER`: phone number for the WhatsApp link (digits only)
 - `NEXT_PUBLIC_PUBLIC_EMAIL`: email shown on the contact page

+- `GEMINI_API_KEY`: Google Gemini API key that powers the AI widget.
+The route uses the `gemini-2.5-flash` model on the v1 REST API; omit the key to fall back to the offline copy bundled with the site.

+### Debugging the AI widget

+- Hit [`/api/diag`](http://localhost:3000/api/diag) to confirm the deployed build is targeting the Gemini v1 REST endpoint and that the `GEMINI_API_KEY` is available.
+- When Gemini is unreachable the API route responds with curated fallback advice and a `meta.warning` string that the widget displays inline, so you still see guidance even without a live model.

 ### Notes

 - All marketing copy is paraphrased in English based on your brief.